uhasker/getting-things-done-in-next-js/src/chapter1/02-primitive-data-types.md

 > Note that JavaScript does not have a special "character" data type (unlike Java for example).
 > Instead, characters are simply strings of length 1.

-There is much more to strings and we will revise them in a later section.
+There is much more to strings and we will return to them later.

 ### Undefined